Bikes, Boats, Trains and Craft Beer

 Once at the station, board the next available train and start your slow and clunky journey around Yangon’s surprisingly green suburbs.
 From children playing chinlone (a traditional sport played with a small wicker ball) to monks enthusiastically conversing on station benches, it’s possible to witness an abundance of local life, culture and suburban contrast.
 It’s all rather hypnotic, that is, until one of the local snack sellers loudly announces what goodies he, or she has in stock, whilst continuing to parade up and down the carriage’s narrow aisles.
 With many market sellers also using this as an affordable way of transporting produce, don’t be surprised if you’re then asked to make some room for a big bag of vegetables.

 After travelling for approximately one and half hours, alight at Insein station, home to the prison that gained notoriety for housing thousands of political prisoners, including Daw Aung San Suu Kyi, various student leaders, Win Tin and U Tin Oo.
 The “government” claims that all political prisoners have been released, but according to the Assistance Association for Political Prisoners (AAPP), in August 2018, 18 still remained and 254 were awaiting trial.
-Unfortunately, it won’t be possible to stop off at the prison as it’s still operational, but for many Myanmar people, it’s a symbol of resilience, the 8888 uprising, the NLD and the ongoing struggle for a true democracy.

 From Insein, continue your exploration of Yangon’s northern suburbs as we drive to Burbrit Brewery in North Dagon (approximately 30-minutes south east of Insein).
 Here we’ll stop to enjoy a tasting set of their best craft brews ranging from the Rangoon Blonde to the Burma Pale Ale.
 Any drinks consumed after this will need to be purchased separately.